mozilla/www.ccadb.org/cas/usage-guidelines.md

 Each CA Owner should:

-*   **Designate a Primary Login:** Identify one individual who usually logs into the CCADB on the CA’s behalf.
-An individual with login credentials is referred to as a **Primary Point of Contact (Primary POC)**.
+*   **Designate a Primary POC:** Designate an individual who requires regular login access to manage the CA Owner's CCADB records.
+An individual with login credentials to the CCADB is referred to as a **Primary Point of Contact (Primary POC)**.
-*   **Limit Backup Logins:** Designate backup individuals who can log in when the primary contact is unavailable.
+*   **Designate Additional Primary POCs:** Designate at least one additional Primary POC so that another authorized individual can access the CCADB if the Primary POC who normally manages the CA Owner's records is unavailable.
 To manage Salesforce Community license costs, **each CA Owner is limited to a maximum of 5 Primary POC (login) accounts**.
 *   **Manage Login Frequency:** Limit usage to less than 5 *daily-unique-logins* per month on average (approximately once per week).
 We understand some months require more activity to update data, this is why we monitor average usage.
-Salesforce counts one login for each 24-hour period that a POC logs into the CCADB, this is referred to as a daily-unique-login.
+Salesforce counts one login for each 24-hour period that a Primary POC logs into the CCADB, this is referred to as a daily-unique-login.
 The CCADB Steering Committee member organizations are currently paying for a monthly allotment of daily-unique-logins for CAs.
 Salesforce follows a yearly entitlement policy to determine the number of used daily-unique-logins (i.e., our monthly allotment multiplied by 12), which resets annually on August 5.

 ### POCs (Production Non-Login Accounts)